Long-serving Kansas Republican Sen. Pat Roberts will not seek re-election in 2020

 "Despite the partisan division and conflict in Washington that threatens progress, I continue to believe we can achieve results.
 Those who know me know — I work hard, I persevere, I do not give up and I will do what it takes to get the job done.
 Experience counts."

-Potential Republicans who could replace Roberts include departing Gov. Jeff Colyer, outgoing Kansas Secretary of State Kris Kobach, who lost to Kelly in the governor's race, and Rep. Roger Marshall, who holds the same western Kansas seat Roberts once did, the Associated Press reported.
+Potential Republicans who could replace Roberts, according to The Associated Press, include departing Gov. Jeff Colyer, outgoing Kansas Secretary of State Kris Kobach, who lost to Kelly in the governor's race, and Rep. Roger Marshall, who holds the same western Kansas seat Roberts once did.
 Among Democrats, Barry Grissom, a former U.S. attorney for Kansas, was considering the race before Roberts' announcement.